CartoDB/academy/courses/04-sql-postgis/lesson-2.md

 * Basic `ST_Buffer` usage in the CartoDB tutorial [_Drawing a circle from a point and radius_](http://docs.cartodb.com/tutorials/circle_point_radius.html)
 * Maptime NYC [blog post about PostGIS and SQL](http://blog.cartodb.com/maptime-entry/)

+#### Improving our resources

+Have suggestions on how to improve this lesson?
+Find typos or broken links?
+Open an [issue](https://github.com/CartoDB/academy/issues) in the [academy repository](https://github.com/CartoDB/academy) or fork the repo and submit a pull request.
+Not familiar with GitHub?
+Check out [this StackExchange thread](http://stackoverflow.com/questions/3748272/introduction-to-git-and-practical-usage-patterns) for resources on how to get going.